ifatess/ruotonggao/gender.md

     content: Tests, Feedbacks and Re-Design
 - template: 1-column-text
   block: one-column-1
-  headline: "#Explorations"
+  headline: 1 - Explorations
   slug: "#exp"
   content: 'In the early stages of the project, we pinpointed the #problems in K-12
-    education and proposed #solutions.
-Then we relied on #persona, #competitor analysis, and #pain point finding to determine the product goals.'
+    education and proposed #solutions.<br>Then we relied on #persona, #competitor analysis, and #pain point finding to determine the product goals.'
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2021/01/28/1-1.png"